watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 If you have to distribute multiple connections from several sources, you can also use multicast packets in the SRv6 network.

 # SR-aware NAT
-In the Interop Tokyo 2023 shownet's backbone SRv6 network, they had to decapsulate packets to conduct Network Address Translation.
+In the Interop Tokyo 2023 ShowNet's backbone SRv6 network, they had to decapsulate packets to conduct Network Address Translation.
-If you use SR-aware NAT, you don't have to decap the packets when traversing the NAT function.
+If you use SR-aware NAT, you don't have to decapsulate the packets when traversing the NAT function.
-This contributes to achieving a simpler network architecture(design?)
+This contributes to achieving a simpler network design.

 # Intent-based SFC management
-TODO
+{{!RFC9315}} defines intent as "operational guidance and information about the goals, purposes, and service instances that the network is to serve.

-# User-defined functions
+The architecture for providing SRv6 SFC with SR-aware functions is based on the SDN Framework {{!RFC7426}} and includes an Application Plane.

 TODO

 # Acknowledgments